Collaborative Project to Meet Societal and Industry-related Challenges

 Relevant thematic areas for this call

 The topics encompassed under this call are grouped into the thematic areas below.
 Special requirements and guidelines are detailed under each topic and will be emphasised when assessing the applications.
-This information will be updated over the course of October and November 2020.

 Energy, transport and low emissions